 program requirements and course sequence, including requisites, are coherent, practicable, and unlikely to delay graduation.

-the proposal information is complete and clearly presented, and that the outcomes are present and measurable.
+the proposal information is complete and clearly presented, and that the objectives are present and measurable.

 PC and UCC are responsible for confirming that:

 appropriate documentation of college-level discussion is present, including the date of the college meeting.